Aguleri: Villages

 Aguleri is currently divided into three main quarters: Igboezunu, Ivite, and Enugwu na Eziagulu (Ugwu na Adegbe), with component families present in both Aguleri Uno and Aguleri Otu.

 In Igbo culture, property inheritance follows the birth order, with the first child having the first choice of property.
-Therefore, the villages in Aguleri include: Homeland (Enuobodo), Igboezunu-otu, Ivite-otu, Eziagulu-otu, Enugu-otu, and Aguleri-otu, which is situated in the lower part of the Omambala River.
+Therefore, the villages in Aguleri include: Homeland (Enuobodo), Igboezunu-otu, Ivite-otu, Eziagulu-otu, Enugu-otu, generally known as Aguleri-otu, which is situated in the lower part of the Omambala River.

-New settlements known as Ndi-Uka (Mbito) belong to Egbeagu village in Eziagulu Aguleri, where early Roman Catholic missionaries initially settled before spreading the gospel to the hinterland.
+New settlements known as Ugwu Ndi-Uka (Mbito) belong to Egbeagu village in Eziagulu Aguleri, where early Roman Catholic missionaries initially settled before spreading the gospel to the hinterland.
 Today, Amaeze (Otuocha) serves as the urban area of Aguleri.

 The soil in Aguleri is highly fertile, supporting the cultivation of various food crops for both commercial purposes and subsistence farming.
-Aguleri is recognized as a significant agricultural hub within Anambra State.
+Aguleri is recognized as a significant agricultural hub and Blessed land within Anambra State.

 Culture and festivals

-Aguleri, as a historically significant city, hosts numerous cultural events and features several cultural monuments, including Agbanabo Ezu na Omabala, Ajana Ukwu, Ugwu Ogodo, Ovilivo sacred spring water, and many other historical sites spread across the ancient city of Aguleri.
+Aguleri, as a historically significant city, hosts numerous cultural events and features several cultural monuments, including Agbanabo Ezu na Omabala, Ajana Ukwu, Ugwu Ogodo, Ovilivo, Otutu Nzu, Aro Oleme Nklisi, Ngene Ovile sacred spring Deities, and many other historical sites spread across the ancient city of Aguleri.
 The city celebrates various festivals, prominently including the Alo Mmuo (New Yam Festival, also known as Ivejioku festival) and Igba Ada festival, which involve participation from all parts of the town and feature performances by various masquerades.
 The Ovalla festival is particularly revered, drawing a range of activities and celebrations that are highly esteemed by Aguleri residents.
 Olili Obibia Eri is another significant festival held in the seventh native month to honor Eri, considered the father of Aguleri and the Igbo race.
 Additional festivals include Uta Oba, celebrated exclusively by titled men, as well as the Akwali festival, Oluta Festival, and Nzideana festival marking the end of the seasonal flood and the beginning of the new farming season.

 In the average home of an Aguleri citizen, it is customary to keep kola nuts, garden eggs, and peanut butter on hand in case of visits from strangers or guests.
 The offering of kola nuts to visitors marks the beginning of any visitation, symbolizing a warm welcome.
 This ritual is rooted in prayers and blessings offered to the supreme God (Chukwu) and other deities for the protection of both the visitor and the host.
 It is a customary practice observed during traditional ceremonies among the people of Aguleri.

 The Ovala festival is a royal celebration held on the first Eke market day of the year.
 It attracts dignitaries from various backgrounds, and neighboring village leaders also visit to pay respects to the Igwe (traditional ruler) of Aguleri on this occasion.